-I’ve been getting some very heartfelt messages lately for my book, Who Am I?, from people whose lives have been changed and in some cases saved.
+I’ve been getting some very heartfelt messages lately about my book, Who Am I?, from people whose lives have been changed and in some cases saved.
 I think it’s because I am open about my trials, the writing is graphic and brutally raw about the obstacles and demons I had to face overcoming severe PTSD, and yet ultimately, it proclaims hope.
 But it is not just a PTSD book.
-It is really about finding your purpose in life in order to answer the question, Who Am I?.
+It is about finding your purpose in order to answer the question, Who Am I?.

 Who Am I? is part reality, and part the insanity and nightmares that consumed me during that time.
 I created a character, Samuel, to be the one who takes the journey.
 He doesn’t just represent me, he represents anyone desperate to find meaning and purpose in their life.
 You will find something in Samuel that will hit you square in the heart and soul.